UCSBCarpentry/2021-08-23-ucsb-python-online/_episodes/06-loops-and-functions.md

 > 3. Declare a variable inside the function and test to see where it exists (Hint:
 >   can you print it from outside the function?)
 > 4. Explore what happens when a variable both inside and outside the function
 >   have the same name.
-What happens to the global variable when you change the
->   value of the local variable?
+> 5. What happens to the global variable outside the function when you change the value of the local variable inside the function?
 {: .challenge}

 We can now turn our code for saving yearly data files into a function.
 There are